giannisdoukas/CWLJNIKernel/docs/developers.rst

 - add_node: add a new node in the graph
 - add_edge: add a new edge in the graph
-- bind_view: initialize the graph and bind the image display
+- bind_view: initialise the graph and bind the image display

 To do that we will use the `networkx <https://networkx.github.io/>`_ library and the `matplotlib <https://matplotlib.org/>`_.

 We assume that you have already set up a directory to add custom magic commands, as it is described in the :ref:`basic_magic_example`.
-In that directory lets create a file :code:`interactive.py`.
+In that directory, lets create a file :code:`interactive.py`.
 In order to implement the requirements, we will create a class named BindGraph.
-The class has a state the graph that we want to visualize, the attribute named G, and a data_id which is required for updating the data to the notebook.
+The class has a state, the graph, that we want to visualise, the attribute named G, and a data_id which is required for updating the data to the notebook.

 .. code-block:: python